verlenmot/weather-project/documentation/architecture/choices.md

 # Architectural Choices

-The architecture is described in detail in [Architectural Description](architecture.md).
+The architecture is described in detail in [Architecture Description](architecture.md).

 ## Databricks